gsoules/MkDocs/digital-archive/docs/archivist/common-vocabulary.md

     Agents, Living Organisms, Eukaryota, Animalia, Chordata, Vertebrata, Mammalia, Canidae, Canis

 Nomenclature does not have a term for `Dogs` because they are not human-made objects.
-The Common Vocabulary add this term as `Nature, Animals, Dogs`.
+The Common Vocabulary added this term as `Nature, Animals, Dogs`.

 Updates to Nomenclature used to be released every few years and museums had to pay for the new releases, but the terms are now updated on an ongoing basis and updates are available for free from the Nomenclature